austinschroeder/austinschroeder/README.md

 # Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
 To explain my lack of recent GH commits..
-I've been swamped with building/maintaining an exciting new web at with my current employer, using Bitbucket.
+I've been swamped with building/maintaining an exciting new web app with with my current employer, using Bitbucket.
 So my personal GH projects havn't gotten as much time/energy as I wish I could give them!

 ## 🔭 I’m currently working on:
 #### 1️⃣  Open source collaboration